Work Experience in the Theatre

 Firstly compile your CV, making sure you include all your previous experience.
 Make sure you leave yourself plenty of time to track down your perfect work place.

 The best place to start is locally, your Theatre, Arts Centre or Theatre company.
+Use this list to find a theatre near you.
 Next you need to find out who your first point of contact is and then write a letter introducing yourself and what your intention is.

 To find more information on how to gain work experience visit getintotheatre.org this web site, compiled on behalf of the Arts Council, offers excellent resources and even work experience placements.